Groups for Children

 Bookmaking (Ages 8+) Tues 3:45-4:45: Learn a brand-new skill that you can use again and again to make books to fill with your artwork or give as gifts.
 The class teaches artists how to make several kinds of bound books using high quality materials.
 Artists will make hard cover books using diamond fold, Japanese stab binding, and pamphlet stitch.
 These books are works of art that stand alone, or can then be filled with drawings, paintings, and more.
 Older artists will thrive independently in this group and may have the chance to create more than one kind of each book.

-Mixing Media (5 and up) Wednesdays 2:45-3:45: This class is a direct result of what artists at our studio tend to want to do naturally, and we’re happy to oblige by adding a little structure and encouraging experiments to achieve new techniques.
-We’ll explore the potential of combinations of 2D media.
-We’ll paint on collages, combine textures and drawing, and play with familiar mediums in new and unexpected ways in order to create exciting compositions.
+Mixing Media: Shadowboxes (5 and up) Wednesdays 2:45-3:45: Ah, but what is a shadowbox, you ask?
+Each artist will use a framed wood panel to create a scene with paint, paper, wire, and other media.
+This class is a direct result of what artists at our studio tend to want to do naturally, and we’re happy to oblige by adding a little structure and encouraging experiments to achieve new techniques.
+We’ll paint, draw and collage and assemble our way through one masterpiece over six weeks.
 This is for the artist who likes to put it all together.

 Drawing the WHOLE picture (Ages 7+) Wed 4:45-5:45: A lot goes into an illustration – the main character, the environment, and the interaction.
 In this class we’ll explore individual illustrations of scenes from books to learn how to make our drawing ideas come to life on the page.
 We’ll create our illustrations and imagery by paying attention to not just our characters but the environment they exist in as well – the WHOLE picture.
 Individual instruction will help your young artist learn the fundamentals of building a drawing and developing a personal style.